Pellet Appliances Need Inspections–Just Like Wood

 The National Fire Protection Association (NFPA) and Chimney Safety Institute of America (CSIA) recommends annual inspections and routine sweeps for the safest and most efficient chimney systems.
 This means that your pellet appliance will be at peak safety and efficiency only when inspected and cleaned annually.
 Luckily for you, inspections usually include a sweep, and a sweep usually includes an inspection.
 Cleaning away soot and creosote on a regular basis prevents buildup of these corrosive and flammable materials, and inspections ensure the system is sound and in safe working order.

-What to Expect During a Pellet Appliance Inspection
+During a Pellet Appliance Inspection?

 Your standard inspection will include a visual inspection of the appliance and flue as well as a thorough inspection of the unit itself.
 Black Moose pellet stove inspections include: